bhk/scam/libraries.md

 ##### `(wildcard PATTERNS)`

 Get files that match PATTERNS.
-Patterns is a list of glob expressions.
+Patterns are delimited by whitespace characters, except that a whitespace character preceded by a backslash character will be treated as literal.

+All matches are returned as a word list; whitespace characters within a matching file name are *not* escaped.
+(Good luck with that.)

 ##### `(word N LIST)`